-Norfolk status Ground colour white mixed with grey/brown.
+Norfolk status Local.
+Ground colour white mixed with grey/brown.
 The basal patch having the outer edge angulated, median fascia poorly defined showing grey/brown markings, a weak apical spot in subterminal fascia.
 There can be slight variation of the coloration and markings so care is needed, if in doubt, retain the specimen.

 Locally scarce mostly in southern England and East Anglia, with a few records in Wales and as far north as Yorkshire.
 Found at the edges of woods and meadows, parks, gardens and similar situations where poplars grow.

-Recorded in 19 (28%) of 69 10k Squares.
+Recorded in 24 (32%) of 74 10k Squares.
 First Recorded in 1874.
-Last Recorded in 2019.
+Last Recorded in 2021.
 Additional Stats